Catskill909/radio/content/help/getting-started/welcome.md

 Create and organize your radio shows with complete metadata for podcast distribution.
 Each show can have its own artwork, description, hosts, and RSS feed.

 ### Smart Scheduling
-Use the visual calendar to schedule shows with drag-and-drop ease.
+Use the visual calendar to schedule shows with a simple click.
 Set up recurring shows that automatically extend into the future, preventing scheduling conflicts.

 ### Automated Recording
 Connect to Icecast streams and automatically record your broadcasts.
 Recordings are captured at scheduled times without manual intervention.